 Molecular dynamic (MD) simulations can be used to sample the thermally accessible regions of conformational space of a microscopic model of a molecular system.
 From the ensemble of sampled structures and their associated potential energies (given by the force field or molecular mechanics potential energy function) it is, in principle, possible to calculate free energies.
 Quantities such as binding free energies, solvation free energies and activation free energies are particularly interesting to calculate because they are the direct result of thermodynamic or kinetic experiments.
 It is thus possible both to quantitatively verify calculated results against experimental data and to make predictions which can be tested experimentally.
 Q is a set of tools for such calculations, tailored for some specific kinds of free energy calculations, namely:

-- Empirical valence bond (EVB) calculations of reaction free energies.
+- (II) Empirical valence bond (EVB) calculations of reaction free energies.

-- Linear interaction energy (LIE) calculations of receptor-ligand binding affinities.
+- (III) Linear interaction energy (LIE) calculations of receptor-ligand binding affinities.

 Q-user mailing list